-Thursday Partly cloudy.
-Medium (50%) chance of showers in the morning and afternoon.
-Snow possible above 900 metres.
-Winds W/SW 15 to 20 km/h turning S 15 to 25 km/h during the morning then becoming light in the evening.
+Friday Partly cloudy.
+Slight (20%) chance of a shower.
+Snow possible above 1100 metres.
+Winds W 25 to 35 km/h turning SW 15 to 25 km/h during the morning.

 Northeast Weather Forecasts